AMERICAN BREXIT COMMITTEE

-In order to strengthen America’s historical links to Ireland, a long standing ally, this Committee seeks to call attention to not only the real and potential threat of Britain’s Brexit policies to Ireland’s economy but also to the impediments to American investments there as Britain’s fails to fulfill its legacy, language and human rights obligations of the Good Friday Agreement.
+In order to strengthen America’s historical links to Ireland, a long standing ally, this Committee seeks to call attention to the real and potential threat of Britain’s Brexit policies to Ireland’s economy, to American interests and investments there including the obligations of the Good Friday Agreement.

 1. The only real progress made in resolving the conflict in Ireland has involved the initiatives of American President’s.
 The most significant of these have been the appointment of a Special Envoy to Ireland (President’s Clinton, Bush & Obama) and the removal of visa restrictions (President Clinton) to Sinn Fein leaders.
 Britain’s exit from the European Community is all but certain to create economic and political instability in Ireland.
-A Special Envoy would insure an American contribution that doesn’t happen and that the McGuinness Principles of the peace process are embraced.
+A Special Envoy would insure that doesn’t happen and that the British embrace the McGuinness Principles throughout the peace process.

-We seek the appointment by the President of such an envoy to insure the progress achieved to date in resolving the conflict is not undone by British mischievous politics and punitive economic decisions associated with BREXIT.
+We seek the appointment by the President of such an envoy to insure the progress achieved to date in resolving the conflict is not undone by British mischievous politics, punitive economic decisions associated with BREXI implementation and lawless security services actions.

-We seek voices in opposition to any derogation of Great Britain from the obligations of the 1998 Belfast Agreement( and its successor pacts) and ask for a thorough review of all U. S.-U. K. trade agreements, licenses or contracts pending before the Ways & Means Committee to underscore that concern.
+We seek voices to amplify the Speaker’s concerns for any derogation of Great Britain from the obligations of the 1998 Belfast Agreement( and its successor pacts) and to ask for a thorough review of all U. S.-U. K. trade agreements, licenses or contracts pending before the Ways & Means Committee to underscore that concern.

 3. Britain ignored the results of its last General Election in all of Ireland in 1918, armed the loyalist minority and Parliament then divided Ireland without one Irish vote ever being cast in its favor.
 Now with the Brexit vote in NI for Remaining (53-47) Britain again ignores the majority.
 Partition now makes even less sense and promises more economic stagnation, political and economic instability and an erosion of human rights and social progress in the North.